pluma/pluma/README.md

   Foxx framework for ArangoDB.
 Starting w/ extensions to the ArangoDB v2 API & major rewrite of the public API for ArangoDB v3.
 Full docs, user guide & upgrade guide.

+* ArangoDB Node-Foxx

+  API-equivalent port of the (synchronous) ArangoDB server-side JS API to (asynchronous) Node.js in TypeScript.
+Implemented a launcher/dispatcher for thread-isolated Foxx services using the Node `worker_threads` API.

 * [arangodb/foxx-cli](https://github.com/arangodb/foxx-cli)